The table below explains the OpenAPI schemas that KRNL currently supports.

 One important note here is that if you are generating OpenAPI Specification by using AI, the schema might be misaligned.

-Be careful and make sure that the schema matches with this guide to avoid paying for the gas during registration on the wrong schema.
+Be careful and make sure the schema matches with this guide.
+This is to avoid paying gas fees for registration of the wrong schema.

 2. Single API Endpoint

-With the current architecture of KRNL, the Web APIs that can be registered as off-chain kernels have to be a single API Endpoint.
+With KRNL's current architecture, Web APIs that can be registered as off-chain kernels must be single API Endpoint.

 3. HTTP Request Method

-Currently we do support only GET and POST method for calling off-chain kernels
+Currently we only support GET and POST as methods for calling off-chain kernels.

 There are various approaches to constructing and writing OpenAPI schema specifications.
 While some schemas are compatible with our technology, others may require small modifications.

-While OpenAPI 3.0.x might be eligible, we do recommend using OpenAPI version 3.1.x.
+While OpenAPI 3.0.x might be eligible, we recommend using OpenAPI version 3.1.x.

-The schema that is not defined in this page may not work with our architecture.
+Schemata that are not defined in this page may not work with our architecture.

 Element